earphone/Just-BCS-Things/Submittal Automation-v0.20150925/README.txt

     G:	Proofread and Edit Submittal
     		1:	Remove Unneeded Minimum manufacturer qualification letters
 		2:	Check if section title pages are in the right places
-		3:	Add in item number comment in top right according to "Table of Contents"
-		4:	Circle/bubble product number
+		3:	Circle/bubble product number
-		5:	Check if bookmarks are to the correct places
+		4:	Check if bookmarks are to the correct places
 ===============================================================================
 Heirarcheral Standard: